Jailbreaking and Mitigation of Vulnerabilities in Large Language Models: Evaluation and Benchmarking

 \textbf{Transferability}: This metric evaluates the effectiveness of a jailbreak attack across different LLMs, including those not targeted during attack development \cite{Chao2023Jailbreaking}.
 Highly transferable attacks are more dangerous as they can exploit a broader range of models.
 For example, the PAIR algorithm demonstrated significant transferability across models like GPT-3.5/4, Vicuna, and PaLM-2 \cite{Chao2023Jailbreaking}.

 \textbf{Stealthiness}: This metric assesses the ability of a jailbreak attack to evade detection by safety mechanisms.
 A stealthier attack is harder to mitigate, as it can bypass defenses without being detected.
-For instance, the "generation exploitation attack" by Huang et al. (2023) achieved a high misalignment rate by exploiting LLM generation strategies, underscoring the need for robust safety evaluations \cite{Huang2023Catastrophic}.
+For instance, the "generation exploitation attack" by Huang et al. \cite{Huang2023Catastrophic} achieved a high misalignment rate by exploiting LLM generation strategies, underscoring the need for robust safety evaluations.

 \textbf{Cost}: This metric considers the computational resources required for a jailbreak attack or a defense mechanism.
 High-cost methods may be less feasible in practice.
-For instance, "Weak-to-Strong Jailbreaking on Large Language Models" noted the high computational cost of existing jailbreak methods, motivating research on more efficient attack strategies \cite{Zhao2024Weak}.
+For instance, Zhao et al. \cite{Zhao2024Weak} noted the high computational cost of existing jailbreak methods, motivating research on more efficient attack strategies.